GusBeare/DNNSchedule/README.md

 So the code is an outline and you can modify it to do what you want.

 I am in the habit of steering clear of the DNN API for database stuff.
-I much prefer to use a micro ORM like [Simple.Data](http://simplefx.org/simpledata/docs/pages/Start/WhatIsSimpleData.html) so this example uses it to call a DNN proc called "PurgeEventLog"@
+I much prefer to use a micro ORM like [Simple.Data](http://simplefx.org/simpledata/docs/pages/Start/WhatIsSimpleData.html) so this example uses it to call a DNN proc called "PurgeEventLog":

     var db = Database.OpenNamedConnection("SiteSQLServer"); // create a db connection to DNN database db.PurgeEventLog(); // call the proc "PurgeEventLog"

+Clearly you will need to add the Simple.Data DLLs to you DNN bin folder.